Randomized gradient-free methods in convex optimization: Randomized gradient approximation. Non-smooth case

 \subsection{$l_1$-ball smoothing scheme}

 In the core of the \dd{E}uclidean smoothing scheme lies the Stokes' formula \cite{akhavan2022gradient} (here $\nabla f(x)$ is subgradient!):

 where $\partial D$ is a boundary of $D$, $n(x)$ is a outward normal vector at point $x$ to $\partial D$, and $dS(x)$ denotes the surface measure.
-From the Stokes' formula we have where $u$ \pd{is} \pd{random} uniformly distributed on $B_2^d(1)$ and $e$ is \pd{random} uniformly distributed on $S_2^d(1)$.
-In \cite{gasnikov2016gradient} and independently in \cite{akhavan2022gradient}, it was mentioned that from the Stokes' formula we can also obtain
+The Stokes' formula \gea{implies} where $u$ \pd{is} \pd{random} uniformly distributed on $B_2^d(1)$ and $e$ is \pd{random} uniformly distributed on $S_2^d(1)$.
+In \cite{gasnikov2016gradient} and independently in \cite{akhavan2022gradient}, it was mentioned that from the Stokes' formula \gea{one can} also obtain

 where $\tilde{u}$ \pd{is} \pd{random} uniformly distributed on $B_1^d(1)$, $\tilde{e}$ is \pd{random} uniformly distributed on $S_1^d(1)$, and $n(\tilde{e})=\frac{1}{\sqrt{d}}\text{sign}(\tilde{e})$.